AndrewstheBuilder/Leet-Code-Intuitions/Problem_Solving_Steps.md

 - Some candidates rush into code when they don't fully understand what they're going to do.
 This causes a lot of mistakes.
 Make sure you know exactly what the steps are.
 - Interviewer might be like I see the basic idea, can i see the code, but do not start until you are ready!
 - Wait until your interviewer is ready as well!
+- *Never code until your interviewer says lets see the code"
+- You should know things like:
+  - Your input/output data types
+  - Index math
+  - Helper functions
+  - Data structures and when they change